• Skip to primary navigation

 • Pour the powdered sugar into a shallow bowl or pie plate.
 Add the optional additional granulated sugar to a seperate shallow bowl.

-• Scoop out a tablespoon of cookie dough.
-Roll into a ball.
-Roll the cookie dough balls in the optional additional granulated sugar to coat.
-Next, roll the ball into the powdered sugar.
+• Use a 1½ tablespoon cookie scoop to scoop the cookie dough.
+Roll each portion into a ball then roll the cookie dough balls in the optional additional granulated sugar to coat.
+Next, roll each ball in the powdered sugar.
 Coat them completely with the powdered sugar.
-Place cookies at least 3 inches apart on the baking sheet.
+Do not shake off any excess powdered sugar.
+Place cookies 2 inches apart on the baking sheet.
+Bake about 12 cookies per half baking sheet.

-• Bake 11-13 minutes.
-Let cool on the baking sheet for 5 minutes before then transferring them to a rack to cool completely.
+• Bake 10-12 minutes until cookies have crinkled and are puffed up.
+Let cool on the baking sheet for 10 minutes then transfer them to a rack to cool completely.

 Notes

 Storage: Store baked and cooled cookies in an airtight container at room temperature for up to 1 week or freeze for up to 3 months.
-Chill unbaked cookie dough in an airtight container in the refrigerator for up to 2 days or freeze unbaked cookie dough balls (not coated in powdered sugar) for up to 3 months.
-Thaw at room temperature forat least 30 minutes then roll in powdered sugar and bake as instructed.
+Chill unbaked cookie dough in the refrigerator for up to 2 days.
+Freeze cookie dough balls (not coated in powdered sugar) for up to 3 months.
+Thaw at room temperature forat least 30 minutes then roll in granulated sugar and powdered sugar and bake as instructed.

 Nutrition